vape flood and leaks

 How to Fix a Leak:

-If your device is leaking as a result of cracks, there is no quick fix; it’s simply time for a new cartomizer.
+If your vape pen cartridge is leaking into your mouthpiece, it could be a bigger issue.
+If your device is leaking as a result of cracks, there is no quick fix; it’s simply time for a new cartomizer

 So that sums it up!
 Getting your vape pen to perform properly usually just takes a couple tweaks, learning a little more about how things work, and using the right products in the right way.